sharetribe/dev-docs/content/concepts/extended-data/extended-data-introduction/index.md

 slug: extended-data-introduction
 updated: 2024-11-14
 category: concepts-extended-data
+description:
-ingress: Extended data allows you to fully customize the information you want to collect about users, listings, and transactions on your marketplace.
+  Extended data allows you to fully customize the information you want to collect about users, listings, and transactions on your marketplace.
 published: true